moderncampus/cms-examples/gadget-starter/README.md

     created  : "2015-12-15T19:20:03Z",
     modifed  : "2015-12-15T19:30:01Z", //last save / update date or null groups   : {},
-    //...Additonal details depending on if the metadata has been linked to an OU Campus data model.
+    //...Additonal details depending on if the metadata has been linked to an Omni CMS data model.
   }
  ```